Braeden6/myWebsite/README.md

 # Braeden's Personal Website
-This website is for practice and displaying my programming abilities along side my resume.
+This website is for practice and for displaying my programming abilities along side my resume.
 ## Available Scripts

 In the project directory, you can run: